jyohchan/Virtual_Mouse/README.md

-The **Gesture Controlled Virtual Mouse** project you've described is an innovative way of enhancing human-computer interaction, enabling users to control various aspects of the computer through hand gestures and voice commands, eliminating the need for direct contact with the computer.
+The **Gesture Controlled Virtual Mouse** project described here is an innovative way of enhancing human-computer interaction, enabling users to control various aspects of the computer through hand gestures and voice commands, eliminating the need for direct contact with the computer.

 ### **Key Features:**
 1. **Gesture Recognition:**